 Green Springs is a very small village located in the state of Ohio.
 With a population of 1,221 people and just one neighborhood, Green Springs is the 552nd largest community in Ohio.
-Green Springs has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Green Springs was built prior to World War II, making it one of the older and more historic villages in the country.

 When you are in Green Springs, you'll notice that it is more blue-collar than most other communities in America.
 41.89% of Green Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Green Springs is a village of service providers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Green Springs who work in healthcare suport services (14.59%), management occupations (12.70%), and maintenance occupations (6.22%).

-Green Springs is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Green Springs doesn't have a public transportation system that people use for their commute.

 The per capita income in Green Springs in 2022 was $28,869, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $115,476 for a family of four.
 However, Green Springs contains both very wealthy and poor people as well.